BibekSaha/react-set-store/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';

-import Store, { useStore } from 'react-set-store';
+import Store, { useStore, withStore } from 'react-set-store';

 /************************************************
- * Initial state has to be an object
+ * State has to be an object
- * Initial state cannot have `setStore` as key
+ * State cannot have `setStore` as key
  ************************************************/

 const INITIAL_STATE = {
   count: 0
 };